 - understanding other people's intentions and emotions,

-- reading situations, this can be especially apparent in social situations where different responses are needed at different times, in order to suit the context, and typically becomes more apparent in the teenage years,
+- misinterpreting situations, this can be especially apparent in social situations where different responses are needed at different times and typically becomes more apparent in the teenage years when socialising becomes more complex,

-- Literal interpretation of language, and an autistic individual may find it difficult to understand sarcasm, irony and jokes.
+- literal interpretation of language, and an autistic individual may find it difficult to understand sarcasm, irony and jokes, autistic people like clear and precise language.

 - repeating speech sounds or words and phrases repeatedly,

-- specific, intense interests which they can have an incredible passion and concentration for.
+- desired interests which they can have an incredible passion and concentration for,

 Sensory related difficulties

-We process sensory information all the time through hearing, seeing, smelling, tasting, touching and moving.
+We process sensory information all the time through hearing, seeing, smelling, tasting, touching, moving and our internal body messages.
 Individuals on the autistic spectrum have difficulties with their central nervous system and ability to process these senses.
-Some may be under responsive and others over responsive, and this varies from sensation to sensation, meaning each person is unique to their response.
+Some may be under responsive and others over responsive, and this varies from sensation to sensation, meaning each person is unique to their response, to make things even more complex, these responses can vary from moment to moment depending on emotional state and the environment the person is in.
+It's complicated!

 Common reported difficulties are: